 A yearly relationship consultation can take anywhere from one to four sessions.
 It is not a substitute for couples or marriage counseling.
 To gauge where you’re at in your relationship, you might want to try this relationship quiz and see how you do!

 From Hierarchy to Equality in Relationships

-When the relationship between men and women was hierarchical, the gender roles were defined and everyone knew their place in the hierarchy.
+When the relationship between men and women was hierarchical, the gender roles were defined.
+Everyone knew their place in the hierarchy.
 Men and women knew how to behave because each had a defined role.

-Questions arise about how to achieve equality in a couple relationship without resulting to anger, violence, or bullying methods.
+Questions arise about how to achieve equality in a couple relationship without resorting to anger, violence, or bullying methods.